meatball133/crystal/concepts/classes/introduction.md

 ## Instance methods

-An instance method is a method that is available to an instance of a class.
-And can be called on that instance.
+An instance method is a method that is available to an instance of a class, and can be called on that instance.
 Instance methods are defined using the `def` keyword, followed by the name of the method.
 They are defined inside the class definition.

 ```crystal